 The department is made up of 82 full time employees, who maintain four fire stations and administrative offices.
-The inter-structure of the fire department is comprised of three separate crews or shifts with twenty-five personnel.
-Each crew mans four fire stations providing fire and ambulance service.
+The infrastructure of the fire department is comprised of three separate crews, or shifts, with twenty-five personnel.
+Each crew mans four fire stations, providing fire and ambulance service 24 hours a day.
 The crews are staffed with a Battalion Chief, Captain, Lieutenants, Sergeants, Firefighters/EMT's and Firefighters/Paramedics.

-In addition to fire suppression and prevention, EMS, and Code Enforcement, the department is also trained and equipped to respond to technical rescue events including: hazardous materials, swift water, dive and boating emergencies, vehicle extrication, confine space and trench rescue, elevator and high angle/rope rescues.
+In addition to fire suppression, fire prevention, EMS, and Code Enforcement, the department is also trained and equipped to respond to technical rescue events including: hazardous materials, swift water, dive rescue, boating emergencies, vehicle extrication, confine space, trench rescue, elevator and high angle/rope rescues.

 - Training Officer- John Redfern firstname.lastname@example.org